 The news that approved rates show an increase isn’t surprising.
 Rates have been climbing for two years now.
 You have to look back to the third quarter of 2017 to find a decrease in approved rates, and that decrease was flat at 0.1 percent.
 The following is how rates have climbed since, up to and including the latest release:

 - Q4 2017--Approved rates increase on average 1.03 percent

 - Q1 2018--2.23 percent

 - Q2 2018--1.11 percent

 - Q3 2019--2.60 percent

 No matter how you look at it, it’s not a pretty picture for Ontario drivers.

-For each company given the go ahead to change their rates, FSCO admits, “an individual policyholder may experience a rate change that is either higher or lower than the industry-wide average rate change, or the average rate change for a particular insurer”.
-As a result, FSCO urges consumer to shop around for auto insurance.
+For each company given the go ahead to change their rates, FSRA admits, “an individual policyholder may experience a rate change that is either higher or lower than the industry-wide average rate change, or the average rate change for a particular insurer”.
+As a result, FSRA urges consumer to shop around for auto insurance.

 Putting your current auto insurance rate to the test, is easily the best way to know for certain that you’ve got the best car insurance price going.
 In no time, at Rates.ca, you can compare quotes from over 30 insurance providers to find your best price for auto insurance.